Wednesday, July 30, 2014

 This book will illuminate some of God’s revelations written in Scripture.
 God’s revelations reveal His love for people, including the opportunity for people to have forgiveness.
 Ultimately His revelations reveal Himself: a loving Father, a Son who is a Savior, and a Holy Spirit.
 God’s revelations lead to the astonishing truth of Christianity that God offers true love to people, indeed God offers Himself, and it all starts with Jesus.

 To open up to Jesus, you do not need to know all of the answers.
 A relationship with Jesus is the beginning of much learning.
-I gave my heart to Jesus in 1990, and I learn more from God every day.
+I learn more from God every day.
 If I am on earth fifty years from now, I will still be learning.
 Seeking answers is a blessed pursuit, yet both your mind and your heart must be involved when it comes to learning about God.
 And though you need faith in Jesus to receive God's love, such faith should not be arbitrary.
 My faith in Jesus is rooted in God’s revelations in Scripture.

 Each divorce situation is different.
 Even if I had some details of your family situation, the complexities of relationships and the plethora of facts could easily prevent me from fully understanding what you had gone through and are going through at this time.
 Concerning me, I give a brief sketch of my family situation.
 My parents separated after twenty-one years of marriage, and I was hurt.
 They ended up being separated for over five years, and their separation was terrible for me in all five of those years.